-Blaine Forsythe enters his seventh season with Washington and his fourth as an assistant coach.
+Blaine Forsythe enters his eighth season with Washington and his fifth as an assistant coach.

 Forsythe joined the Capitals as a video coach prior to the 2006-07 season and was an integral member of the Capitals staff that helped lead the Capitals to the 2007-08 Southeast Division championship.

 Forsythe was promoted to a position as an amateur scout in 2008-09 before returning to D.C.
 In his first season back as an assistant coach and leading the team’s video coaching operations, the Capitals won the Presidents’ Trophy and the Southeast Division championship.